 data spooling turned on and the spool file held the full

-contents of both jobs.
+work correctly.
 In other terms, Bacula cannot restore

-two jobs in the same restore if the jobs' data blocks were
+two jobs in the same restore if the Jobs' data blocks were

 to any other client.
 However, if the architecture is significantly